Ukraine agrees to proposal for ceasefire with Russia as US restores aid and intel sharing

 The Ukrainian delegation, which did not include Zelensky, met with US Secretary of State Marco Rubio and National Security Adviser Mike Waltz.
 Both Rubio and Waltz attended direct talks with Russia last month.

-US President Donald Trump heralded the news, telling reporters at the White House, “Hopefully President Putin will agree to that also and we can get this show on the road.”
+The US president heralded the news, telling reporters at the White House on Tuesday, “Hopefully President Putin will agree to that also and we can get this show on the road.”

 “I think it’s a very big, I think it’s a big difference between the last visit you saw in the Oval Office, and that’s a total ceasefire,” Trump said, referencing last month’s explosive Oval Office confrontation.